 Now, in 2018, the City of Eugene is updating the Climate and Energy Action Plan.
 The Climate Action Plan 2.0 will serve as the community's strategy to put Eugene on the path toward meeting the community goals set by the 2016 Climate Recovery Ordinance and to increase our community's resilience to the likely impacts of climate change.

 Carbon Neutral Operations

-The Climate Recovery Ordinance sets a goal for the City of Eugene’s operations to be carbon neutral by 2020, meaning no net release of greenhouse has emissions.
+The Climate Recovery Ordinance sets a goal for the City of Eugene’s operations to be carbon neutral by 2020, meaning no net release of greenhouse gas emissions.
 Our climate action goals, like those of many cities, focus on reducing carbon pollution relative to historic levels.
 These goals are important but the best science is now telling us that these aren’t enough, that we need to reduce carbon pollution to a safer level, at or below 350 parts per million in the atmosphere.
-The CRO contains a community goal to reduce total greenhouse gas emissions to an amount that is no more than the city of Eugene's average share of a global atmospheric greenhouse gas level of 350 ppm, which was estimated in 2016 to require an annual average emission reduction level of 7.6%.
+The CRO contains a community goal to reduce total greenhouse gas emissions to an amount that is no more than the City of Eugene's average share of a global atmospheric greenhouse gas level of 350 ppm, which was estimated in 2016 to require an annual average emission reduction level of 7.6%.